 If you can add anything to our understanding of these cars, please contact Allen Brown (email@example.com).

 One of two cars built by Hayhoe Racing Enterprises, this is the car entered as the #59 Cleaver Brooks Spl in 1968.
 Presumed for now to be the same car used as the #59 on the team's other appearances, but it is possible that the sister car (the #62 at the Indy 500) was used at some events that season.
 To 3-K Racing Enterprises for 1969 and entered as the #59 Krohne Grain Transport at the Indy 500, but again it is possible that the sister car (the #39 at the Indy 500) was substituted at later short track events.
 To Jerry O'Connell for 1970 and both cars were entered as Sugaripe Prune Spls at four races that year.
-Retained for 1971 and run for most of the year with this car now as the #32 Sugaripe Prune entry for Billy Vukovich.
+Retained for 1971 when Jud Phillips joined as O'Connell's new chief mechanic and run for most of the year with this car now as the #32 Sugaripe Prune entry for Billy Vukovich.
 Unknown after 1971 but if this was the only survivor, it would be the car raced by Dave Bowling (San Jose, CA) in Northern Auto Racing Club (NARC) Sprint Car Racing in Northern California in 1975.
 It would also be the basis of his "ecology car", raced in 1977, and probably his rear-engined car in 1974.
-In 2008 the car was for sale with Chuck Haines, restored to its 1971 #32 livery.
+In 2008 the car was for sale with Chuck Haines (St Louis, MO), restored to its 1971 #32 livery.
 By 2015, it had been sold to Jim Griggs (Panama City, FL).
-On display at the Historic Indycar Exhibition in May 2016.
+On display at the Historic Indycar Exhibitions in 2016 and 2019.

 Driven by: Ronnie Duman, Bruce Walkup, Norm Ellefson, Sonny Ates, Jigger Sirois and Billy Vukovich.
 First race: Indianapolis Motor Speedway (R5), 30 May 1968.
 Total of 18 recorded races.